 It can be tempting to put on some music to get into the mood, but just make sure that it doesn’t interfere with your keying into your partner’s breathwork and responses.

 Curate a sexy, romantic playlist that’ll encourage you to take your time.

 Instead of awkwardly maneuvering into sexual positions, tasteful sex furniture can help take the guesswork out of trying something new.
-In terms of reliable, tasteful, and fun tantra-friendly sex furniture, we can’t recommend our curated range of products enough.
+Find the best erotic furniture for reliable, tasteful, and fun tantra-friendly sex experiences.

 If these toys aren’t screaming your name, this buyer’s guide will help you keep a bird’s-eye view on all of the naughty pros and cons.

 Getting Into Position